-Growing your referral business isn’t a comfortable process.
+Growing your referral business isn’t always a comfortable or easy process.
 While you can play the build-it-and-they-will-come game, we all know that getting referral business requires active planning and execution.

 85 percent of small businesses say word-of-mouth referrals are the number one way that new prospects find out about their businesses.
-A 2014 eMarketer report found that the most successful marketing tool for small businesses (by far) was friend referrals (52.2 percent).
-It’s clear that you have to have a referral process in place to keep your business growing.
+One advocate marketing firm found that referrals have a higher conversion, close faster, and have a higher lifetime value.
+Evidence like this makes it clear that a referral process will keep your business growing.

 Building a referral process sounds simple in theory, but there are three things standing in the way for most businesses.